Tetrabyte/SecureSend/.github/ISSUE_TEMPLATE/bug_report.md

 ### Environment

-Where are you running/using Password Pusher?
+Where are you running/using Tbyte Secure Send?

 - [ ] pwpush.com
 - [ ] Docker